robertsatya/cyberoam-client/README.md

 Limitations
 -----------
 * Needs a terminal tab open for it to be running (see workaround below).
 * The UI refining is in progress.
-Will update it soon.
+Will update it as soon it is done.

 Workaround:
 You can use the provided scripts to open cyberoam client outside the terminal/cmd my using them as executables.